Healthy Homes Assessment Pipitea

 What We Do

-As building inspectors, we deal with all the aspects associated with professional home inspections.
-We’re there to make sure you make the best choice when it comes to buying your next home.
+As building inspectors we are experts in all components involved in professional house examinations.
+We’re there to make sure you make the best choice when it comes to purchasing your next property.

-We take your investment seriously and conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the exciting aspects of buying or owning the home.
+We value your money, and undertake comprehensive examinations to ensure you don’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of owning or purchasing your own house.

-We offer a wide range of solutions to make sure that you are completely informed about the condition of any property you may be thinking of buying or selling as well as additional solutions.
+We are specialised in a range of solutions to make sure that you are completely aware of the state of any property that you might be contemplating buying or selling along with other services.

-With our systematic approach to your property inspection and the latest software technology which includes digital photos in the Report, you are able to actually see any issues that could be found.
-Through our detailed reporting it is easy to understand why we receive so many referrals from clients our service to family members and friends.
+We have a systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into the document, you can actually see any issues discovered.
+Because of our comprehensive reporting it’s not surprising that we have so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports